invoiceninja/invoiceninja.github.io/source/docs/qr-codes.md

 To enable SEPA QR codes you'll need to follow a couple of steps to ensure there is the correct data.

 SEPA QR codes require at the very least a IBAN, for payments outside of EEA you will also need the BIC.
 These two fields are harvested from the Custom Company Fields section of Invoice Ninja.
+Please note that IBAN must be the first custom field and BIC the second custom field.
 To configure these navigate to

 ```bash
 Settings > Custom Fields > Company